kijanawoodard/Blog/src/Blog.Web/Content/posts/constructor-injection-is-partial-application.markdown

 ﻿Looking back on my posts about [violating ISP][violating-isp-with-constructor-injection] and [duck typing][interface-inversion], a question emerges: why not declare our dependencies on the _methods_ that need them, rather than at the object level?

+For example:

 	void LoginUser(IAuthenication auth, string userid)

-This would be very explicit and allow us to be more granular with our dependency chain.
+This code would be very explicit and allow us to be more granular with our dependency chain.

 However, it would also be a pain in the neck.
 Specifically, every caller would have to take a dependency on the target's dependencies just to pass them through.